ISUgenomics/data_wrangling/bin_data/README.md

 python3 bin_data.py -i {path} -l {int} -r {int} -ll None -hd None -ch None -s True -c 'ave' -t 'step' -n 100 -d 2 -o 'output_data' -v 0
 ```

-*The example parses inputs stored on the custom <b>path</b>, where the <b>L</b> = 'label-column' has a given index specified as integer number, and <b>R</b> = 'ranges-column' also has the integer index (in Python starting from 0).
+*The example parses inputs stored on the custom <b>path</b>, where the <b>L</b> = 'label-column' has a given index specified as an integer number, and <b>R</b> = 'ranges-column' also has the integer index (in Python, an indexing starts from 0).
 The three first arguments are required and have to be user-provided.*<br>
 <i>
 By default:
-- all labels are be parsed with option <code>-ll</code> set to <b>None</b>,
+- all labels are parsed when option <code>-ll</code> is set to <b>None</b>,
-- if no header in the input file and <b>None</b> provided with option <code>-hd</code>, then 'labels', 'position', and 'val-{int}' will be assigned for 'label-column', 'ranges-column', and all remaming data columns
+- if no header in the input file and <b>None</b> is provided with option <code>-hd</code>, then 'labels', 'position', and 'val-{int}' will be assigned for 'label-column', 'ranges-column', and all remaining data columns
-- with option <code>-ch None</code> data loading will be optimized to N-row bundles corresponding to 250MB memory of pandas dataframe
+- with option <code>-ch None</code> data loading will be optimized to N-row bundles corresponding to 250MB memory of pandas data frame
 - automatically created label-based chunks will be saved into the ./<code>CHUNKS/</code> directory as separate CSV files; when the input is a directory with data chunks, the option is disabled
 - the data in columns is aggregated by calculating the mean (with <code>-c 'ave'</code> option) over the slice composed of 100 consecutive rows (with <code>-t 'step' -n 100</code> options)
 - the statistics are calculated for all numerical columns with the precision of 2 decimal places (with option <code>-d 2</code> and saved to the 'output_data.csv' file)
-- the verbosity level is set to 0, which means logging the warnings, errors, and critical messages, while skipping the info about the algorithm progress
+- the verbosity level set to 0 means logging the warnings, errors, and critical messages, while skipping the info about the algorithm progress
 </i>